-The itinerary shall be formed by SLAM Committee in consultation with the Hardy Lecturer.
+The itinerary shall be formed by the SLAM Committee in consultation with the Hardy Lecturer.
 The letter of invitation will also ask the prospective Hardy Lecturer to:

-- consider possible departments he/she would like to visit - consider possible topics for his/her lectures - send abstracts for his/her lectures, if possible.
+- consider possible departments he/she would like to visit. - consider possible topics for his/her lectures. - send abstracts for his/her lectures, if possible. - consider the most environmentally friendly mode of transport, which also suits their individual needs and circumstances.